*South Pas Back Then

 Scouting over the Holidays

-I belonged to a boy scout troop that met every Tuesday night at 7:30 PM in the St. James Church basement.
+I belonged to a Boy Scout troop that met every Tuesday at 7:30 PM in the St. James Church basement.
 (Monterey Road and Fremont) It was difficult to be on time because the TV show COMBAT was on from 7:00 - 7:30 PM.

 One year I was rewarded for my volunteer work and was asked to ride inside the float during the parade.